BennoPostler/modbus_gateway/README.md

 # Vorwort
-English Version of README.me will comming soon.
+The english version of the readme.md will follow shortly.
 In the meantime, use the translation function of your browser or google translate.

 Diese Software ist in einem lauffähigen Zustand.